yichiac/Crossformer/readme.md

 python run_nrmse.py
 ```

-To use our model on the dataset, change `config.json` and our top-level `run_nrmse`.
+To use our model on the dataset, change `config.json` and our top-level `run_nrmse.py`.